dhthz/EksoriksiDedomenwn/README.md

     -> pip install -r requirements.txt

 ### Executing:
+    1. Place the data.csv file in the main project directory
-    Run the paradoteo_Ax.py file for the corresponding project question.
+    2. Run the paradoteo_Ax.py file for the corresponding project question.

 ## All plots, csv and txt files exist in the Google Drive link below: